 4. Titanic Thompson (Alvin Clarence Thomas)

-An American gambler and hustler who embodied the free spirit, associated with a travelling hustler.
+An American gambler and hustler who embodied the free spirit, associated with a traveling hustler.
 Blessed with an extraordinary eyesight and hand eye co-ordination he became an underground legend by winning at all costs.
 He was even involved in the killing of five men, although it was in self-defense.
 His partner in ‘the hustling game’, Minnesota Fats, considered Titanic a genius calling him ‘The greatest action man of all time.’

 3. Cornbread Red (Billy Burge)